Cold brew coffee is a type of coffee made by steeping coffee grounds in cold or room temperature water for 8–24 hours.

 |Espresso||1.5 ounces (44 mL)||150 mg|

-Although cold brew is made using more coffee beans than hot coffee, it has slightly less caffeine.
+Although cold brew is made using more coffee beans than hot coffee, it may have slightly less caffeine in some cases.
 However, cold brew generally has more caffeine than iced coffee and espresso.

 Cold brew is a type of coffee made by steeping ground coffee beans in cold or room temperature water for 8–24 hours.